The Bankrate promise

 - Present your ID and the money order to the teller or clerk.

 - Receive payment.
 If the order is deposited into a bank account, it may take a couple days for the funds to become available.

 What to do if you lose a money order

 If a money order is lost or stolen, contact the issuer as soon as possible and explain what happened.
 The issuer may be able to replace or refund the lost money order.
 If your money order hasn’t been cashed, the issuer might be able to cancel it.

 Be prepared to provide details, including the money order’s tracking number, purchase date and amount, as well as the receipt, if possible.
 It can take up to 30 days for the issuer to confirm the money order’s loss or theft.

-Are money orders safe?
+FAQs about money orders

 Money orders are generally a safe alternative to cash or checks, since only the payee can cash or deposit it for the amount printed on its face.
 As long as you save the receipt, you can track your payment and recover any funds if it’s lost, stolen or damaged.

 There are plenty of scams involving money orders.
 Make sure to verify the funds with the issuer if you aren’t sure it’s legitimate.
 Report any suspected fraud to the Federal Trade Commission.